Seminar 2026 :: Richmond, BC :: May 5-10, 2026

 Are you interested in embroidering faces and people?
 If so, take a look at our video, where LLNA Librarian Natalie...

-The EAC/ACB Library books cover a wide range of topics.
+The EAC/ACB Library collection covers a wide range of topics.
 Some books are how-tos, others are inspiration, and others contain...